 What?
 Retroactive reduced rates?
 Would DHHS recoup payments already made?

 As of the day of this blog, I have not found out whether CMS approved the SPA sent to CMS September 30, 2013.
 I looked on CMS’ website.
 So if anyone reading has information as to whether CMS approved, is approving, denied, or is denying the rate reduction, I, as well as other people, would be much obliged for the information.

-Posted on December 4, 2013, in Administrative Costs, Aldona Wos, CMS, DHHS, Division of Medical Assistance, Federal Government, Health Care Providers and Services, Medicaid, Medicaid Costs, Medicaid Recipients, Medicaid Recoupment, Medicaid Reimbursements, Medicaid Services, NC, North Carolina, Personal Care Services, Rate Reductions, Reduction in Medicaid Payments, Reductions, State Plan, Wos and tagged Aldona Wos, Centers for Medicare and Medicaid Services, CMS, DHHS, DHHS Public Notice, Division of Medical Assistance, DMA, Federal Government, Health care, Health care provider, Medicaid, Medicaid Rate Reductions, Medicaid Rates, Medicaid recipients, Medicaid Reimbursments, Medicaid Services, NC State Plan, North Carolina, North Carolina Department of Health and Human Services, PCS, Personal Care Services, State Plan, State Plan Amendment, Waiver.
+Posted on December 4, 2013, in Administrative Costs, CMS, Division of Medical Assistance, Federal Government, Health Care Providers and Services, Medicaid, Medicaid Costs, Medicaid Recipients, Medicaid Recoupment, Medicaid Reimbursements, Medicaid Services, NC, NC DHHS, North Carolina, Personal Care Services, Rate Reductions, Reduction in Medicaid Payments, Reductions, State Plan and tagged Aldona Wos, Centers for Medicare and Medicaid Services, CMS, DHHS Public Notice, Division of Medical Assistance, DMA, Federal Government, Health care, Health care provider, Medicaid, Medicaid Rate Reductions, Medicaid Rates, Medicaid recipients, Medicaid Reimbursments, Medicaid Services, NC DHHS, NC State Plan, North Carolina, North Carolina Department of Health and Human Services, PCS, Personal Care Services, State Plan, State Plan Amendment, Waiver.
 Bookmark the permalink.
 8 Comments.